bedrocksystems/BRiCk/doc/sphinx/pointers.rst

     //...
   }

-More in general, a pointer identifies to what "object" it points to, and pointer arithmetic is only allowed to produce pointers to other objects within strong restrictions.
+More generally, a pointer identifies to what "object" it points to, and pointer arithmetic is only allowed to produce pointers to other objects in limited circumstances.

 Objects in the C++ standard
 ================================================

-The C++ standard uses "object" unlike common OOP jargon, but similarly to the C standard.
-Informally, objects are instances of some type (not necessarily a class type), usually represented in memory.
+Unlike in traditional object oriented programming jargon, the C++ standard uses the word "object" to mean an instance of some type (not necessarily a class type).
+This is similar to the way that the C standard uses the term object.
 Objects include variables and what is created by `new` expressions.
 These and other cases are introduced by https://eel.is/c++draft/intro.object.